-Strange things can happen to camping gear or equipment while it is stored away for the winter.
+Strange things can happen to camp gear or equipment while it is stored away for the winter.
 One of the worst things you can do is wait until you’re in the middle of nowhere before discovering your camping gear isn’t working properly.

-Clearly labelled plastic boxes will protect your gear from water and insect damage plus they can be stored neatly in your shed.
+Clearly labeled plastic boxes will protect your gear from water and insect damage plus they can be stored neatly in your shed.
 You can also store camping gear in your backpack or suitcases to save space.
 Always make sure your gear is clean and dry before storing.

 Do you find that every time you go camping there’s at least one thing you wish you’d packed?
 A camping checklist will prepare you for your next camping trip.
 We recommend keeping one in your backpack and taping another to the front of your camping storage boxes.
-The checklist will let you know when things need replacing and will take the guess work out of planning your next trip.
+The checklist will let you know when things need replacing and will take the guesswork out of planning your next trip.

 Make sure to replace lost or damaged gear before your next camping trip.
 You may not feel like it with a hot shower beckoning but a bit of care at the end of the trip may save you heaps of pain later on!

 1. Set up your tent or swag:

 Test zips and poles, count pegs, check for holes and loose stitching in the fabric and look for any unwanted guests that might have chosen your tent as their new home over the winter (shudder).
 This applies to new tents as much as old tents.
 It’s a good idea to air your tent if it hasn’t been used for a while.